Helping Students Become Credit-Savvy Adults

 • Easier approval for credit cards, mortgages, and car loans

-• Simplified setup of utility services (gas, water, electric)
+• Simplified setup for utilities (gas, water, electric) without large deposits

-infographic restating 7 benefits of a good credit score
+Infographic with 7 benefits of a good credit score.

 Challenges of Establishing Credit for Young Adults

-• Keeping credit card balances low by paying off bills before the due date and making multiple payments each month if necessary
+• Keep credit card balances low by paying bills before the due date and making multiple payments if needed

-• Paying bills on time and setting reminders to avoid missed payments
+• Pay bills on time and set reminders to avoid missed payments

-• Reviewing credit reports to correct errors, such as incorrect payment history or outdated information
+• Regularly review credit reports to correct errors, such as incorrect payment history or outdated information

 Credit Protection and Identity Theft Prevention